blaylockbk/HorelS3-Archive/README.md

 adjustments here are the commands:
 >
 >Make public:
->        `s3cmd setacl s3://HRRR --acl-public —recursive`
+>        `s3cmd setacl s3://HRRR --acl-public --recursive`
 >
 >Make private:
->        `s3cmd setacl s3://HRRR --acl-private —recursive`
+>        `s3cmd setacl s3://HRRR --acl-private --recursive`
 >
 >Give it a look.
 I noticed that my browser address line didn’t like the HRRR name prepended to the >front of the rados gateways name because of the caps,